mena-emil/tt-crc8-lfsr/docs/info.md

 make
 ```

-The test replays the same 10 test cases used in the original assignment
+The test runs the 10 test cases from DATA_h.txt and Expec_Out_h.txt.
+For
-testbench (`DATA_h.txt` / `Expec_Out_h.txt`): for each byte, it resets the
-design, shifts the data byte in LSB-first while ACTIVE is held high, waits
+each byte, it resets the design, shifts the data byte in LSB-first while
-for Valid, and checks the 8 CRC bits shifted out against the expected
+holding ACTIVE high, waits for Valid, and checks the 8 output CRC bits
-value.
+against the expected value.

 ## External hardware